netzkolchose/django-computedfields/docs/examples.rst

         inst.save()

-While this is easy to comprehend, it has the major drawback of resyncing all dependencies as well for every single save step touching those models over and over.
+While this is easy to comprehend, it has the major drawback of resyncing all dependencies as well for every single save step touching related models over and over.
 Thus it will show a bad runtime for complicated dependencies on big tables.
 A slightly better way is to call `update_dependent` instead:

 .. code-block:: python